Boost with filters

 Describes how to boost the score of hits based on certain criteria, which might be useful in some scenarios.

-• Boost factor – If you pass it 2, a hit that matches the filter and would have a score of 0.2 instead has a score of 0.4.
-So, that hit is returned above a hit with a score of 0.3 that does not match the filter.
+- Boost factor – If you pass it 2, a hit that matches the filter would score 0.2 instead of 0.4.
+So, it returns that hit above a hit with a score of 0.3 that does not match the filter.

-The following code increases the probability that a blog post about the fruit banana is sorted before a blog post about the brand Banana Republic.
+The following code increases the probability that it sorts a blog post about the fruit banana before a blog post about the brand Banana Republic.

 searchResult = client.Search<BlogPost>()